arunpariyar/gopherguides-intro-to-go/week11/README.md

 ## UGotNews

-**Streamline your news with simple catagories and keep them news coming :)**
+**Streamline your news with simple categories and keep them news coming :)**

-UGotNews is a simple news service designed to deliver your news based on simple catagories.
+UGotNews is a simple news service designed to deliver your news based on simple categories.

 #### Introduction And Overview